Thoughts on Lloyd Rediger’s Clergy Killers

 A Self Psychology Postscript

 I empathize with this minister whose life and ministry were so thoroughly wrecked by this single experience of conflict.
-This is why my heart breaks over the church's seeming refusal to adopt more sophisticated psychological understandings.
+This is why my heart breaks over the church’s seeming refusal to adopt more sophistic

 This tragedy might have been avoided if the pastor had access to an in-depth psycho-dynamic understanding of human nature.
 It is naive to offer anyone “full freedom to develop any youth program you want.”
 This kind of carte blanche is heady and inflating for even the most psychologically sound among us.
 When narcissistic grandiosity is stimulated, we are drawn into fantasies about what we can be and do.
 Then to rip away this “full freedom” as the person is experiencing success invites the trouble it gets.